SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 In this step we will be configuring the yaml required for Nginx Collection.

-Below are the input required :
+Below are the inputs required:

 - **Endpoint** - (default: 127.0.0.1:3306): The URL of the status endpoint.
 - **Access File log Path** - Enter the path to the Access log file for your nginx instance.